ravi-gangwar/greenEarth/README.md

 # greenEarth

 **Description:**
-In a world where pollution is an ever-growing concern, we introduce "Planting for Tomorrow" – a revolutionary system aimed at combating environmental degradation.
+In a world where pollution is an ever-growing concern, we introduce "greenEarth" – a revolutionary system aimed at combating environmental degradation.
 Our platform offers a seamless experience for ordering trees of your choice and having them planted at your desired location.
 Whether you're an individual seeking to make a positive impact or a business looking to contribute to greener initiatives, we've got you covered.

 ## Key Features: